 - Friendly and short URLs are standard

-- You can connect to Google Search Console, Bing Webmaster Tools, Google Analytics, etc.
+- You can connect to Google Search Console, Bing Webmaster Tools and Google Analytics, etc.

 As far as off-page SEO goes, a backlink or social signal doesn’t really care what type of platform you are on.
-The one area that we would say that WordPress does excel in this area is the ability to have more control over both the speed of your site and advanced options for indexing/crawling/blocking.
+The one area that we would say that WordPress does excel in this area is the ability to have more control.
+This includes things such as the speed of your site and advanced options for indexing/crawling/blocking.
 These can directly impact SEO and rankings.

-The important thing when it comes to SEO is really to focus not so much on the platform but rather on the quality of content you’re publishing, promotion on social media, and backlinks you’re building.
+Either way, the important thing when it comes to SEO is really to focus not so much on the platform but rather on the quality of content you’re publishing, promotion on social media, and backlinks you’re building.
 No doubt though with WordPress, you have more control.

 Wix vs WordPress: Which One Should You Choose?